Kuwaitis protest after activist held for insulting emir

 Barrak, an outspoken former member of parliament, was picked up from his home on Monday, two weeks after an opposition rally at which he made rare critical remarks about the emir, Sheikh Sabah al-Ahmad al-Sabah.
 At the rally, Barrak had appealed to Sheikh Sabah to avoid "autocratic rule".

-Prosecutors have charged him with encroaching on the pillars of the emirate, insulting the emir and infringing his authority, said a defence lawyer who asked not to be named.
+Prosecutors have charged him with encroaching on the pillars of the emirate, insulting the emir and infringing his authority, said a defense lawyer who asked not to be named.

 He said prosecutors had ordered Barrak held for 10 days pending investigation and transferred him to the central prison.

-Kuwait allows more free speech than some of its neighbours, but the constitution says the emir is "immune and inviolable".
+Kuwait allows more free speech than some of its neighbors, but the constitution says the emir is "immune and inviolable".
 Insulting him carries a penalty of up to five years in jail.

 Three other former lawmakers were earlier detained on similar charges, questioned and freed on bail pending trial, scheduled to start on November 13.